Trump back in New Hampshire, 1st event since Biden launch

 MANCHESTER, N.H.
 (AP) — Former President Donald Trump is returning to New Hampshire on Thursday for his first campaign appearance since President Joe Biden launched his own reelection bid, heading for a potential 2024 rematch.

-The appearance in downtown Manchester, expected to be a smaller event than Trump's typical large rallies, also marks his first return to an early voting state since his legal troubles increased.
+The appearance at a downtown Manchester hotel, expected to be a smaller event than Trump's typical large rallies, also marks his first return to an early voting state since his legal troubles increased.
 Earlier this month, he pleaded not guilty in New York to a 34-count felony indictment charging him with a scheme to bury allegations of extramarital affairs that arose during his first White House campaign.

-Trump is expected to use the event at a hotel to roll out new endorsements for his campaign and speak about the economy and the opioid epidemic, among other subjects.
+Trump is expected to use the event to roll out new endorsements for his campaign and speak about the economy and the opioid epidemic, among other subjects.

 It comes two days after Biden kicked off his own long-expected reelection campaign, presenting himself as he did in 2020 as a buttress against Trump and his Make America Great Again political candidacy.
 Biden's campaign launch video included snapshots of Trump and warned of "MAGA extremists" working to erode freedoms including voting rights and abortion rights.